 The first surgery may be needed when the baby is only a few days old.
 In most cases, the baby can go home from the hospital afterward.
-The child will most often need to take medicines every day and be closely followed by a pediatric cardiologist.
+The child will most often need to take medicines every day and be closely followed by a pediatric heart doctor (cardiologist).
 The child’s doctor will determine when the second stage of surgery should be done.

-After the child has had the above operations, he or she may still look blue (cyanotic).
+Even after the above operations, the child may still look blue (cyanotic).
 The final step is called the Fontan procedure.
-This surgery is most often done when the child is 18 months - 3 years old.
-After this final step, the baby is no longer cyanotic.
+This surgery is most often done when the child is 18 months to 3 years old.
+After this final step, the baby is no longer blue.

 The Fontan operation does not create normal circulation in the body.
-However, it improves circulation enough for the child to live and grow.
+But, it does improve blood flow enough for the child to live and grow.